 There are no restrictions that prevent you from visiting a Sky Club after you arrive at your final destination.
 This is a great option if you want to freshen up with a shower or a meal after a long-haul flight before getting to your final destination.

 Delta’s lounge policies explicitly state that you must be flying Delta that day in order to get into the Sky Club.
-So long as you’ve got a Delta boarding pass for anytime that day, you can get in.
+So long as you’ve got a Delta boarding pass for anytime that day, you can get into any Sky Club.

 Other lounge networks like the American Express Centurion Lounges recently implemented restrictions that do not allow you to enter the lounge upon arrival.
 But for now, this is still possible with Delta Sky Clubs.